programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 <https://cran.r-project.org/web/packages/jsonlite/index.html>[^3]

-If you already have a JSON file containing your twitter data, you can use the `fromJSON`-function in the `jsonlite`-package to upload the data into your R environment.
+If you already have a JSON file containing your twitter data, you can use the `fromJSON` function in the `jsonlite` package to upload the data into your R environment.

 ## Acquiring a small test dataset on the go